ASTR 1210 (O'CONNELL) STUDY GUIDE

 and none pose a foreseeable threat.

-about 980 objects larger than 1 km in Earth-crossing orbits, of which
+there are about 980 objects larger than 1 km in Earth-crossing orbits,

 - "City-busting" small objects (10--500-m): bad news.
 Too many